dpriskorn/ItemSubjector/README.md

 * Simplify as much as possible to keep the whole thing lean and avoid scope creep. -> helps reuse in other projects.
 (KISS-principle)
 * Difficult to judge which features are used and which are not.
 User testing would be nice.
 * UML diagrams are nice.
 They give a good quick overview.
+* Removing options that no-one seems to use helps keeping it simple.
+It would be valuable to get better insight of how the program is used by the users.
+A discussion in github might help in this.

 # Thanks
 During the development of this tool the author got a